worldbank/covid19-agent-based-model/README.md

 2. A script in `scripts/run_simulation_scenarios_full_data.py` can be configured to identify which scenarios will be simulated and basic parameters such as `R0` can be defined.

 3. Specification of scenarios are defined in `src/covid19_abm/scenario_models.py`

+## Notice

+This repository may contain some codes and/or notebooks that may break since this was migrated from a different workspace.
+Kindly report any problems using Github's issues or e-mail me at asolatorio@worldbank.org.

+Any errors found in the model implementation and/or logic are highly encouraged to be reported using the same channel.